 Antti Miihkinen (born 1981) received his Ph.D. from the Aalto University School of Business.
 In his dissertation, Antti examined corporate risk and transition disclosures in the IFRS era.
-After his Ph.D., Antti was awarded with the appreciated Fulbright scholarship and spent 25 months (August 2014-September 2016) at the Fisher School of Accounting at the University of Florida.
-Recently, he also visited for three months at the University of Technology, Sydney (UTS).
+After his Ph.D., Antti was awarded the appreciated Fulbright scholarship and spent 25 months (August 2014-September 2016) at the Fisher School of Accounting at the University of Florida.
+He has also visited for three months at the University of Technology, Sydney (UTS).
 Antti is open to new research ideas that also cross the borders between the disciplines.

 Antti enjoys sports in all forms and has been competing at a national level in the decathlon in which he has won several championship medals.
 Nowadays he enjoys doing all kinds of sports such as track & field, gym training, dancing, and alpine skiing.

 To find more information on his research profile, please visit his Aalto website: